Baja California Sur Sea Turtles

 - Tour guiding provides an alternative to fishing, which accidentally catches thousands of turtles every year in the region.

-- Building small-scale tourism companies here will build support for efforts to protect important habitat from unsustainable coastal development.
+- Building small-scale tourism companies here will build support for efforts to protect important habitat from coastal development.

 - Income from visits will help to fund important research and conservation efforts.